 Artistic Director – Graham Lustig

-An internationally recognized choreographer and teacher, Mr. Lustig danced with the Dutch National Ballet and the Sadler’s Wells Royal Ballet before embarking on a freelance choreographic career that has encompassed more than sixty works over four continents.
-Sought after by companies as diverse as Pittsburgh Ballet Theatre, Ballet West, Northern Ballet Theatre, Hong Kong Ballet, Ririe-Woodbury Dance Company and the Sacramento Ballet, his repertoire ranges from the tongue-in-cheek sophistication of Paramour, to the wildly imaginative, dramatically costumed Pomp, created for North Carolina Dance Theatre.
+An internationally recognized choreographer and director, Mr. Lustig danced with the Dutch National Ballet and the Sadler’s Wells Royal Ballet before embarking on a freelance choreographic career that has encompassed more than seventy works over four continents.
+Sought after by companies as diverse as Singapore Dance Theatre, Pittsburgh Ballet Theatre, Ballet West, Northern Ballet Theatre, Louisville Ballet, Hong Kong Ballet and the Sacramento Ballet, his repertoire ranges from the tongue-in-cheek sophistication of Paramour, to the wildly imaginative, dramatically costumed Pomp, created for North Carolina Dance Theatre.
 Anna Kisselgoff of The New York Times shared these words about his work, Evening: “The choreography is never less than eye-riveting: a fine ballet resonating with life’s solitude.”

-In 1999 he was appointed the Artistic Director of the American Repertory Ballet and it’s affiliated school, the Princeton Ballet School.
-He held that position for eleven years, making him the longest serving Artistic Director in the company’s thirty-one year history.
-During three different periods he also served as the acting Executive Director.
-At ARB he expanded the Education and Outreach programs, strengthening the previously established Dance Power program with a new syllabus.
-Mr. Lustig brought American Repertory Ballet to prestigious New York City venues such as the Joyce Theatre and Symphony Space and choreographed eleven new works for the company, including VISTA, Dialogues, A Midsummer’s Night Dream, Beauty and the Beast, and The Nutcracker, which premiered in 2000.
+In 1999 he was appointed the Artistic Director of the American Repertory Ballet, a position he held for eleven years, making him the longest serving Artistic Director in the company’s history.
+At ARB he expanded the Education and Outreach programs and brought American Repertory Ballet to prestigious New York City venues such as the Joyce Theatre and Symphony Space.
+Mr. Lustig choreographed eleven new works for the company, including VISTA, Dialogues, A Midsummer’s Night Dream, Beauty and the Beast, and The Nutcracker, which premiered in 2000.
 “Graham Lustig whips up a delicious Nutcracker” Robert Johnson, The Star Ledger.
-In addition, he lead choreographic workshops with both company dancers and school students.

-In 2003, Mr. Lustig was invited to become a charter member of the Artists Council for Americans for the Arts in Washington, DC.
-He currently serves on the Advisory Boards of the Princeton Festival and the Terpsichore Theatre of Dance and has served as a panelist for the Mid-Atlantic Arts Foundation and numerous times for the National Endowment for the Arts.
-In August of this year Mr. Lustig was named as part-time Artistic Director of the Oakland Ballet Company.
+In 2003, Mr. Lustig was invited to become a charter member of the Artists Committee for Americans for the Arts in Washington, DC.
+He currently serves on the Advisory Boards of the Princeton Festival and the Terpsichore Theatre of Dance and has served as a panelist numerous times for the National Endowment for the Arts.
+In 2010 Mr. Lustig founded New Jersey-based Lustig Dance Theatre, comprising of a diverse troupe of contemporary ballet dancers, a Dance and Wellness studio and an in-school educational program called Dance-to-Learn.
+Mr. Lustig is also the Artistic Director of the Oakland Ballet Company where he presents three programs each season.